 a.
 Products to Undergo ATR.
-ATR will be performed throughout the study in accordance with the regional quality management system (QMS).
+ATR will be performed throughout the study in accordance with the District and MSC Quality Management Plans.
 The ATR shall be documented and discussed at the AFB milestone.
 Certification of the ATR will be provided prior to the District Commander signing the final report.
-Products to undergo ATR include the 100% submittal of the Detailed Project Report (DPR), which includes the Environmental Assessment (EA).
+Products to undergo ATR include the 100% Detailed Project Report (DPR), which includes the Environmental Assessment (EA).